Complementary and Integrative Health MS

 About the Program

-The Master of Science in Complementary and Integrative Health (CIH) is designed to provide practicing health care professionals with an evidenced-based program in complementary and integrative health practices.
+The Master of Science in Complementary and Integrative Health (CIH) is designed to provide practicing health care professionals with an evidence-based program in complementary and integrative health practices.
 Students will be taught to assess, guide and evaluate patient use of alternative modalities and to integrate CIH into one’s own professional practice.
-The program provides core competencies in complementary and integrative health.
-This program provides the theoretical basis for applying complementary and integrative health practices and emphasizes the integration of evidence-based CIH therapies such as phytomedicine, functional nutrition and mind/body modalities within the framework of conventional health care practice.
+The program provides core competencies in complementary and integrative health, offering a theoretical basis for applying complementary and integrative health practices.
+The curriculum emphasizes the integration of evidence-based CIH therapies such as phytomedicine, functional nutrition and mind/body modalities within the framework of conventional health care practice.

 A foundational principle of this program is interdisciplinary practice and collaboration with the goal of improving health outcomes.
 In addition, students will be introduced to historical, indigenous health care practices and upon graduation may seek further training to build expertise in a particular modality (e.g. yoga, nutrition, reiki, etc.) which may lead to additional credentialing or licensing.